luisliz/fi-tracker/README.md

 # Financial Freedom Tracker
 An app for a very keeping track of your finances.
 From investments, to acounts to expenses.
 Track your way to financial Independence

+**warnings**:
-**warning**: This is a work in progress and is just being written with the intention of doing it as fast as possible as a weekend challenge
+- This is a work in progress and is just being written with the intention of doing it as fast as possible as a weekend challenge.
+- Sorry for all the code repetition will fix later x)
+- I don't know much pandas would love tips in this area.

 **P.D.** It's my first time using NuxtJS and FastAPI.
 Any improvements are welcome.
 ### Technologies